Increasing the Energy-Efficiency of Wearables Using Low-Precision Posit Arithmetic with PHEE: PHEE

 Coprosit is a configurable posit coprocessor designed to be fully compatible with the \ac{CV-X-IF}.
 Its architecture comprises the \ac{PRAU}, a lightweight \ac{ALU}, and the necessary components to control and communicate with the CPU via the interface (Figure~\ref{fig:Coprosit}).

 The \ac{PRAU}\footnote{https://github.com/esl-epfl/PRAU}, inspired by the PAU's architecture described in~\cite{mallasen2024BigPERCIVAL}, serves as a standalone processing unit optimized for posit arithmetic (Figure~\ref{fig:PRAU}).
 This versatile unit operates using synchronous handshake protocols and supports either posit8, posit16, posit32, or posit64 formats, with optional quire functionality.
+These parameters are set statically when synthesizing the hardware.
 Its design aligns with the functional scope of the F and D standard RISC\nobreakdash-V extensions, which define the operations necessary for single- and double-precision IEEE 754 floating-point computations.

 The \ac{PRAU} offers a comprehensive set of features, including: \begin{itemize} \item Computational operations: Addition, subtraction, multiplication, division, and square root for posit numbers. \item Conversion operations: Transformations between posit representations and integers. \item Quire accumulator operations: clearing, negation, \ac{MAC}, and rounding to posit format. \item Register manipulation operations: Register moving and sign injection. \end{itemize}